microsoft/satellite-imagery-labeling-tool/README.md

 ## Additional Features

+- Multi-delete (lasso delete).
+- Shift imported data to align with your imagery.
 - Support for color themes to align with user preferences.
 - Local settings saved so users only have to set their preference once and have those presist across multiple sessions.